-MOSCOW (Reuters) - Rosneft (ROSN.MM) may dig deeper into its pockets and raise funds from TNK-BP TNBP.MM to help finance its $55 billion takeover of the Anglo-Russian oil firm that will make it the world's largest listed oil firm by output.
+MOSCOW, Nov 26 (Reuters) - Rosneft may dig deeper into its pockets and raise funds from TNK-BP to help finance its $55 billion takeover of the Anglo-Russian oil firm that will make it the world's largest listed oil firm by output.

-Rosneft said in a Eurobond prospectus, dated November 23 and obtained by Reuters on Monday, that it may use its and TNK-BP's existing cash - which totaled over $15 billion at September 30 - to fund the deal in combination with borrowings from banks.
+Rosneft said in a Eurobond prospectus, dated Nov.
+23 and obtained by Reuters on Monday, that it may use its and TNK-BP's existing cash - which totalled over $15 billion at Sept.
+30 - to fund the deal in combination with borrowings from banks.

 It was not clear how exactly state-controlled Rosneft would rely on TNK-BP to finance the deal - some analysts say the joint venture may eventually pay a special dividend or loan funds to Rosneft to help complete the deal.